 Lately, many of us have heard about Artificial Intelligence (AI), about how much it has changed our lives, but at the same time, there have been many rumors that AI will take away all of our jobs.
 Well, the panic based on the notion that artificial intelligence will kill jobs in the future might be … artificial.

-Concluding, we all should agree that machines will not take over our jobs, but they likely will remake them in wonderful and surprising ways.
+Concluding, we should all agree that machines will not take over our jobs, but they will likely remake them in wonderful and surprising ways.